 (b) may, but is not required to, have regard to all or any of the matters set out in section 166(2).

-[Section 79 amended by No. 25 of 2002 s.
-54.]
+[Section 79 inserted by No. 35 of 2006 s.
+10.]

 80. Child welfare provisions of registered parenting plans — FLA s.
 63F

-(1) This section applies if a parenting plan that contains child welfare provisions is registered in a court under section 79 (“the plan”).
+(1) This section applies to a registered parenting plan that contains child welfare provisions.

 (2) A court may, by order, vary the child welfare provisions in the plan if it considers the variation is required in the best interests of a child.